Proteaceae: Parasites

 The Proteaceae are particularly susceptible to certain parasites, in particular the oomycete Phytophthora cinnamomi, which causes severe root rot in the plants that grow in Mediterranean climates.
 Fusarium oxysporum causes a disease called fusariosis in roots that causes a yellowing and wilting, with serious ecological damages to woodland plants and economic losses in plants of commercial interest.
 Other common infections are caused by species of Botryosphaeria, Rhizoctonia, Armillaria, Botrytis, Calonectria and other fungi.

 Conservation status

-The IUCN considers that 47 Proteaceae species are threatened, of which one species, Stenocarpus dumbeensis Guillaumin, 1935, from New Caledonia, is thought to be extinct.
-The species of this family are particularly susceptible to the destruction or fragmentation of their habitat, fire, parasitic diseases, competition from introduced plants, soil degradation and other damage provoked by humans and their domesticated animals.
-The species are also affected by climate change.
+As of the 2025-2 update, the International Union for Conservation of Nature has listed 1,549 Proteaceae species on the IUCN Red List, of which, 663 are threatened.
+280 species are listed as vulnerable, 277 as endangered and 106 as critically endangered.
+6 species (Faurea lucida, Grevillea divaricata, Panopsis hernandezii, Roupala tobagensis, Sorocephalus crassifolius and Sorocephalus palustris) are possibly extinct and 5 species Leucadendron grandiflorum, Leucadendron spirale, Persoonia laxa, Persoonia prostrata and Stenocarpus dumbeensis) are extinct.

+The major threats to Proteaceae species include habitat destruction associated with farming, mining activities, urban development and road construction and maintenance, competition with invasive species and threats associated with climate change such as droughts, floods and inappropriate fire regimes.
+Bushfires may be either too frequent, destroying plants before they can develop a sufficient soil-stored seed bank or too infrequent, disallowing regeneration of fire-dependent species such as some Banksia and Leucadendron species.